gnadiah/COVID-19-API/README.md

 # INSTRUCTIONS

-1. Run the command in 'INSTALLING DEPENDENCIES' part
+1. Run the command in "INSTALLING DEPENDENCIES" part
 2. Run the app.py file with the command `python3 app.py`

 ---